tatianegercina/FinTech/01-Lesson-Plans/06-PyViz/3/Activities/06-Stu_Dashboard_Components/README.md

-# Dashboard Components
+# No Pane, No Gain

 It's time to get some experience working with PyViz objects in Panel.
-Use the knowledge and skills learned from the instructor demo to create a Plotly plot and convert it to a Panel **pane** object.
+Panes are the fundamental building block of any Panel Dashboard, and without Panes, there can be no dashboard.
+Use the knowledge and skills learned from the instructor demo to convert a Plotly plot to a Panel **pane** object.

-If time remains, complete the challenge activity by converting an hvPlot to a Panel **pane** figure.
+If time remains, complete the challenge activity by converting an hvPlot to a Panel object as well.

 ## Instructions

-1. Open the starter file, and use the provided data to create a Plotly plot.
+1. Open the starter file, and use the provided data to create a Plotly **parallel categories** plot showing the number of property sales categorically separated by metropolitan, property type, .

 2. Wrap the code to create the Plotly plot into a function.